-- Implement student-specific strategies such as: reviewing individual educational plans (IEPs) and Section 504 plans; conducting evaluations or reevaluations and FBAs; evaluating the effectiveness of PBIPs and health care plans specific to individual students' responses and progress - · Implement district and school strategies for increasing parental involvement - · Introduce or strengthen Multi-Tiered Systems of Support (MTSS), which could include schoolwide positive behavioral support - · Provide additional professional development training in positive behavioral support and crisis management - · Problem solve with school administrators to make data-driven decisions regarding school environments
+- Implement student-specific strategies such as: reviewing individual educational plans (IEPs) and Section 504 plans; conducting evaluations or reevaluations and FBAs; evaluating the effectiveness of PBIPs and health care plans specific to individual students' responses and progress - · Implement district and school strategies for increasing parental involvement - · Introduce or strengthen multi-tiered systems of support (MTSS), which could include schoolwide positive behavioral support - · Provide additional professional development training in positive behavioral support and crisis management - · Problem solve with school administrators to make data-driven decisions regarding school environments

-- a.
-Activities that are a part of the district's plan to reduce the use of restraint. - b.
-Resources that are a part of the district's plan to reduce the use of restraint.
+Describe activities that are a part of the district's plan to reduce the use of restraint.

 The district ESE department is engaged in a variety of activities that are a part of the district's plan to reduce the use of restraint.
 A district level ESE Crisis Management Review team, comprised of a variety of ESE specialists, was formed to oversee all matters related to restraint.
-The District ESE Crisis Management Review Team meets at least monthly to review restraint data/reports and discuss solutions to reduce incidents of restraint.
+The District ESE Crisis Management Review Team meets at least monthly to review restraint data/reports and discuss solutions to reduce restraint incidents.
 Also, these reports are analyzed to identify individual students who are frequently restrained.
 Data is then disseminated to program specialists with expertise in working with students with behavioral problems.
 The specialists review the data for selected students to determine whether effective behavioral strategies and instructional practices are in place.
-Data reviewed include functional behavior assessments (FBAs), positive behavior intervention plans (PBIPs), individualized education plans (IEPs), and matrix of services when appropriate.
+Data reviewed include functional behavior assessments, positive behavior intervention plans, individualized education plans, and matrix of services when appropriate.
 Based upon a careful analysis of this data, program specialists may consult with appropriate school staff to suggest modifications in behavior plans and instruction designed to decelerate those behaviors which have resulted in increased restraint incidents.
 Program specialists may observe students in the classroom to gain a better understanding of the context of the behaviors and then interventions are developed upon these observations.
 The data can also be utilized to problem solve with school administrators to make driven decisions regarding school environments.

-Strategies may also include updates of students' FBAs and PBIPs, and the implementation of student-specific strategies such as: reviewing IEPs; conducting evaluations or reevaluations and FBAs; evaluating the effectiveness of PBIPs and health care plans specific to individual students' responses and progress.
+Strategies may also include updates of students' functional behavioral assessments (FBAs) and positive behavioral intervention plans (PBIPs), and the implementation of student-specific strategies such as: reviewing individual educational plans (IEPs); conducting evaluations or reevaluations and FBAs; evaluating the effectiveness of PBIPs and health care plans specific to individual students' responses and progress.
 District schools also utilize the multi-tiered systems of support (MTSS) to address behaviors.
 Furthermore, the district contracts with outside behavioral/mental health agencies to work with students, teachers, and families to help reduce challenging behaviors.

 Through professional development, coaching, and an emphasis on teaching students appropriate social skills, our focus remains on reducing the need for Safe Crisis intervention.
 Professional development is ongoing for teachers in the areas of understanding behavior, classroom management, behavior tools, trauma-informed care, and the use of data for progress monitoring.
-A heavy emphasis is placed on training teachers/staff to collect data, progress monitor, and analyze data to aid in increasing appropriate student behavior.
+A heavy emphasis is placed on training staff to collect data, progress monitor, and analyze data to aid in increasing appropriate student behavior.
 Additionally, district level staff guide teachers to engage in a reflection activity after they are involved with a restraint incident.